Why Safety Is Now a Hot Topic

-According to NASA ( https://climate.nasa.gov/evidence/ ), the earth's climate has changed throughout history.
-Just in the last 650,000 years there have been seven cycles of glacial advance and retreat, and with the abrupt end of the last ice age about 11,700 years ago, marked the beginning of the current climate era — and of human civilization.
-Most of the past climate changes are attributed to very small variations in Earth’s orbit that change the amount of solar energy our planet receives.
-However, the current warming trend is of particular significance because most of it is extremely likely (greater than 95% probability) to be the result of human activity since the mid-20 th century and proceeding at a rate that is unprecedented over millennia.
-So, it is likely that heatwaves will be a continuing to be an issue and may even become more extreme, making your hazard safety planning more important than ever.
-Don’t forget, that very hot conditions may also affect mechanical equipment which should therefore also be addressed in your job safety analysis planning.
+According to NASA, the earth's climate has changed throughout history.
+Just in the last 650,000 years there have been seven cycles of glacial advance and retreat, and the abrupt end of the last ice age about 11,700 years ago marked the beginning of the current climate era — and of human civilization.
+Most past climate changes are attributed to very small variations in Earth's orbit that change the amount of solar energy our planet receives.
+However, the current warming trend is of particular significance because most of it is extremely likely (greater than 95% probability) to be the result of human activity since the mid-20th century and proceeding at a rate that is unprecedented over millennia.
+So, it is likely that heatwaves will continue to be an issue and may even become more extreme, making your hazard safety planning more important than ever.
+Very hot conditions may also affect mechanical equipment, which should therefore also be addressed in your job safety analysis planning.

 Heat Rash is an irritation of the skin caused by excessive sweating.
 The symptoms of heat rash include: